 ABOUT THE CASE

 Ronald Coleman Jr., known to his community as Uncle Ronnie, has been incarcerated for over 26 years for a crime he did not commit.
 In 2001, he and another man, Carl Coleman, were sentenced to two life sentences plus 65 years in connection to the murder of a Sam’s Club manager in Georgia.
-Despite the severity of the sentence, neither man was charged with murder.
-There is no evidence linking them to the killing; their convictions instead stemmed from ancillary charges such as kidnapping, burglary, and robbery— despite the absence of proof placing them at the scene of the crime.
+Despite the severity of the sentence, neither person was charged with murder.

 Ronald acknowledges and takes full accountability for the past harms that led to earlier, unrelated convictions for which he has already served time.
 However, this case represents a profound miscarriage of justice: one that has taken more than two decades of his life without substantiated evidence of his involvement in the crime.